v42069/Bank-Microservices/README.md

 - 📌 **Readable API Responses** – Implements a **custom Response Structure** for consistency.
 - 📌 **Implemented Open API** – Improves **API Documentation** using Open API. ans Swagger UI.
 - 📌 **Used Docker** – For **Containerization** of each microservice and Docker Compose for multi-container applications.
-- 📌 *Implemented SpringBoot Profiles using Spring Cloud ConfigServer*  – For external config management using github implementing encrypted configuration and changing it during runtime.
+- 📌 *Implemented SpringBoot Profiles using Spring Cloud ConfigServer*  – For external config management using github implementing encrypted configuration.
+- 📌 *Implemented SpringCloudBus and RabbitMQ*  – Changing different configuration environment during runtime using Spring Cloud Bus and RabbitMQ